anjmonteiro/Credit-Rating/README.md

 ## Challenges

-Although Bloomberg can be considered the best data source for bonds, the quality of the data is the single most important challenge.
-Many data items are missing or incorrect and all these challenges must be handled.
+Although Bloomberg can be considered the best data source for bonds, the quality of the data is the single biggest challenge.
+Many data items are missing or incorrect and could lead to poor results.

 ## What next?

-The project could eventually include different, complementing data sources.
-Company fundamentals would in an ideal world be forward looking analyst estimates but at this stage historical data is used.
+The project could eventually use different, complementing data sources.
+Company data would in an ideal world be forward looking analyst estimates but at this stage historical data is used.

 ## Acknowledgments

-* The introductions of Bloomberg's BQNT platform makes projects like this possible.
+* The introduction of Bloomberg's BQNT platform makes projects like this possible.
 BQNT combines Bloomberg's data and functions with the versatility of Python.